Rhnzo12/affiliateXchange2.0/GOOGLE_AUTH_SETUP.md

 1. Go to [Google Cloud Console](https://console.cloud.google.com/)
 2. Click on the project dropdown at the top
 3. Click "New Project"
-4. Enter a project name (e.g., "CreatorLink Auth")
+4. Enter a project name (e.g., "AffiliateXchange Auth")
 5. Click "Create"

 ## Step 2: Enable Google+ API